-- 3. A matriculated student whose attendance, conduct and work in any class or placement in any academic year has been unsatisfactory shall not be entitled to proceed to the assessment for that subject. - 3.1 A candidate who for any cause is absent from any class or placement for a period in excess of that specified in the programme handbook may be required to discontinue studies for the Degree.
+A student whose attendance, conduct and work in any class or placement in any academic year has been unsatisfactory may not be entitled to proceed to the assessment for that subject.
+The viability of the continuation on the programme may be questioned if there is evidence of lower than expected levels of attendance or engagement.